Nomura bond trader fraud trial ends in split U.S. jury verdict

 It followed the January conviction in a retrial involving similar claims against former Jefferies Group trader Jesse Litvak.
 He was later sentenced to serve two years in prison and pay a $2 million fine.
 Litvak is appealing.

-Daly said Gramins trained subordinates to lie to customers, in a scheme whose victims included asset managers, hedge funds and insurers.

-Gramins faces up to five years in prison.
-It is unclear whether he and Shapiro will be retried on the deadlocked counts.
+Thursday's verdict was confirmed by Daly's office and lawyers involved in the case.
+It is unclear whether prosecutors will retry Gramins and Shapiro on the deadlocked counts.

 U.S. authorities have charged at least 10 people, including six from Nomura, in connection with the bond trading probe.